Get insider access

 Each step of 1/4096 along the PQ curve shows the nonlinear relationship between the target luminosity (vertical axis), and a similar, just noticeable difference in the stimulus (horizontal axis)

-PQ is a function that relates luminosity with noticeable differences in brightness.
-When the PQ curve is divided into 4096 segments (12-bit), there are smaller steps that relate to the change in brightness; the horizontal dotted lines represent each step, and as you can see, the first step in each segment represents a higher change than the last segment.
-We use this to linearize all of our luminosity measurements for this test, ensuring the ABL best represents what's seen.
+PQ (Perceptual Quantizer) is a function that maps luminosity to perceived differences in brightness.
+In a 12-bit system, the PQ curve is divided into 4,096 steps, each represented by a horizontal dotted line.
+The first step in each segment corresponds to a greater change in perceived brightness than the last step.
+We use this curve to linearize all of our luminosity measurements for the ABL calculation, ensuring they match how we actually perceive brightness changes.

 How To Get The Best Results